danfuzz/lactoserv/README.md

      ```

    * Not recommended: Just use `ubik` as above.
 (Not recommended because it is
-       less efficient, because it does extra stuff to be a nice interactive
+     less efficient, in that it does extra stuff to be a nice interactive
      command.)

 ## To extend with your own library